Krakenfall/slate/posts/what-is-devops.md

 <br><br><br><br><br><br><br><br><br><br><br><br>

 ### [](#train-car-syndrome) Train Car Syndrome
 I made it up, sorry.
-It's when a car is driving straight across an active train crossing and might get hit.
-Or it's when all the cars in a train are disconnected so they bounce back and forth, losing momentum.
+It's when all the cars in a train are disconnected so they bounce back and forth, losing momentum.
 There may be an official name to call this, but I sure as heck couldn't find it on the internet in the 90 seconds I looked.
 Huh.

 <img src="http://i.imgur.com/VQcrz0v.gif" alt="I_made_that_up" style="display: block; margin: 0 auto;">